Velocidex/SQLiteHunter/README.md

 # SQLite Hunter

 This repository maintains the source for the `Generic.Forensic.SQLiteHunter` VQL artifact.
-This artifact is desiged to be an efficient and mostly automated artifact to analyse and collect SQLite based artifacts from various applications on the endpoint.
+This artifact is designed to be an efficient and mostly automated artifact to analyze and collect SQLite based artifacts from various applications on the endpoint.

 The produced artifact is self contained and can be loaded into